yoshikiYamashita/Pokedex/README.md

 ## about this app
-I created this app because I wanted to use material-ui. pokeAPI is used to get all the data of pokemons. this project is not deployed so check it out the pic down below
+I created this app because I wanted to use material-ui. pokeAPI is used to get all the data of pokemons. this project is not deployed so check the pic down below

 ## preview